VaclavElias/vaclavelias.github.io/vaclavelias.github.io/posts/2024-08-30-stride-community-toolkit-preview-code-only-feature-basics.md

         // Move the first cube along the positive X-axis when the X key is held down else if (game.Input.IsKeyDown(Keys.X))
         {
-            // Move the first cube along the positive X-axis (non-physical movement) cube1.Transform.Position += new Vector3(movementSpeed * deltaTime, 0, 0);
+            cube1.Transform.Position += new Vector3(movementSpeed * deltaTime, 0, 0);
         }
     }